Jon M. Chu: Career

+In 2014, Chu and his producing partner Hieu Ho sold to Focus Features a planned 1990s-set high school dance comedy called Can't Touch This.
+He was also said to be developing two projects for Lionsgate at that time; the horror project Run, and the magician sequel Now You See Me 2, the latter releasing in 2016.
+Chu was initially set to return as director for the third film in the franchise, but Ruben Fleischer took on the position instead.

-Chu directed Crazy Rich Asians, which was the highest-grossing film over the August 17, 2018 weekend, earned over $35M at the US box office during its first five days, and garnered a 93% certified fresh rating from Rotten Tomatoes.
+Chu next directed Crazy Rich Asians, which was the highest-grossing film over the August 17, 2018, weekend, earned over $35M at the US box office during its first five days, and received a 93% rating from Rotten Tomatoes.
 Within a week of the film's release, Variety reported that a sequel was already in development by Warner Bros. with Chu scheduled to direct.
 Director Chu is part of Rachel Chu's family in the book, as a distant cousin.

+In 2018, Hulu was developing a television series adaptation of The Wangs vs. the World, with author Jade Chang adapting and Chu directing should the script move to pilot.
+In 2019, Chu was said to be producing, and in talks to direct, a feature adaptation of Mary H. K. Choi's bestselling YA romance novel Permanent Record for Warner Bros.

-Chu directed In the Heights, based on the Broadway musical of the same name for Warner Bros.
+Chu directed In the Heights, based on the Broadway musical of the same name, for Warner Bros.
 Pictures.
-It was previously set for a June 26, 2020 release, though it was delayed due to the COVID-19 pandemic.
+It was previously set for a June 26, 2020, release, though it was delayed due to the COVID-19 pandemic.
 The film was released on June 10, 2021.

+In October 2020, it was announced that Chu would be directing the pilot for the Disney+ series Willow, based on the film of the same name, with Warwick Davis returning as the title character.
+The following month, Chu entered talks with Disney to direct a live-action adaptation of Lilo & Stitch, which he ultimately passed on due to other obligations.
+It was also announced, in December, that he was developing a series remake of Swiss Family Robinson at Disney+.